AirZED/webstack-insta-clone/README.md

 Each of these components are completely reuseable and contains its specific logic that is, The Nav components controls the Navigation Bar, The Bio Components controls the Bio Data Area, the Gallery Component controls the Gallery Area.

-🚩KEYWORDS🚩
+⚽KEYWORDS⚽
 useState, useEffect, useLiveQuery, database.

-🚩LINK TO LIVE SITE🚩
+⚽LINK TO LIVE SITE⚽
 https://webstack-insta-clone.vercel.app/